2-025 Course

 Leading Teacher's Professional Growth Cycles

-This self-paced course is approximately 5 hours of learning time.
+Approximately 5 hours of learning time

 This course is designed to step leaders through their part in implementing professional growth cycles in ways that provide strong support for teacher engagement and learning.
 When leaders and teachers are invested in professional growth, teaching practice improves and children benefit.
 The course is structured in a way that addresses the key components of a professional growth cycle (PGC) in chronological order so you can watch each part at the relevant time in preparation for upcoming events.